History of accounting standard setting in Australia

-Accounting standards in Australia were initially developed by the professional accounting bodies, and were enforceable under their codes of ethics.
+Accounting standards in Australia were initially developed by professional accounting bodies and were enforceable under their codes of ethics.

-The ASRB was re-established under the Australian Securities Commission Act 1989 and in 1991 was renamed the Australian Accounting Standards Board (AASB).
-The AASB’s standards then applied under the Corporations Law.
+The ASRB was re-established under the Australian Securities Commission Act 1989 and, in 1991 was renamed the Australian Accounting Standards Board (AASB).
+The AASB’s standards were then applied under the Corporations Law.

-The Australian accounting standard setters also put significant effort into contributing to the development of international accounting standards under the International Accounting Standards Committee (IASC), which was established in 1973 and became the International Accounting Standards Board (IASB) in 2001.
-The AASB also sought to harmonise and converge its standards with those of the IASB, and to assist the Public Sector Committee (PSC) of the International Federation of Accountants in developing standards for the public sector.
+The Australian accounting standard setters also put significant effort into contributing to developing international accounting standards under the International Accounting Standards Committee (IASC), which was established in 1973 and became the International Accounting Standards Board (IASB) in 2001.
+The AASB also sought to harmonise and converge its standards with those of the IASB and assist the Public Sector Committee (PSC) of the International Federation of Accountants in developing standards for the public sector.
 The PSC is now called the International Public Sector Accounting Standards Board (IPSASB).

-In 2002, the FRC gave a broad strategic direction to the AASB requiring the adoption of pronouncements issued by the IASB – the International Financial Reporting Standards (IFRSs).
-Accordingly, Australian equivalents to IFRSs apply to annual reporting periods beginning on or after 1 January 2005.
+In 2002, the FRC gave an overall strategic direction to the AASB, requiring the adoption of pronouncements issued by the IASB – the International Financial Reporting Standards (IFRSs).
+Accordingly, Australian equivalents to IFRSs apply to annual reporting periods beginning or after 1 January 2005.
 The AASB has also retained some domestic standards and interpretations.

-In 2003, the FRC also issued a further broad strategic direction to the AASB in relation to the harmonisation of Government Finance Statistics (GFS) and Generally Accepted Accounting Principles (GAAP) reporting in the public sector.
+In 2003, the FRC also issued a further broad strategic direction to the AASB about harmonising Government Finance Statistics (GFS) and Generally Accepted Accounting Principles (GAAP) reporting in the public sector.

 You must log in to post a comment.